RosemaryOjwang/Cloud-Resume-API/README.md

 ## Set Up Procedure

 ### Step 1
-Create a new folder for your Cloud Resume API project and navigate into the folder using the commands below.
+Create a new folder for your Cloud Resume API project and navigate to the folder using the commands below.
 ```
 mkdir Cloud-Resume-API
 cd Cloud-Resume-API